Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 * Track the ADRs in a decision log that lists them by title, status, and date.
 The decision log can be a simple text file or a table on a Wiki page.
 * Review the ADRs periodically and update them if necessary.
 If an ADR becomes obsolete or superseded by another decision, change its status accordingly and link to the new ADR.

-This process can help you record your architectural and technical decisions for further reference and have the new team members up to date from day one.
+This process can help you record your architectural and technical decisions for further reference and have new team members kept up to date from day one.

 A centralised Architecture team can review any ADRs made and look to amend any of the architectural artefacts in response.
 It may be that several decisions cause a change in precedence, which requires adjusting principles or technology guidelines.